Oklahoma Attorneys Discuss Car Insurance Law

 How Do Oklahoma Car Insurance Laws Work?

 Oklahoma is a "fault" car insurance state.
 This means that the driver who was at fault for the crash can be held accountable for all injury and property damage that happened in the crash.
-In such cases, the at-fault driver's insurance will cover the bulk to the damages.
-Injured victims of Oklahoma car crashes can seek compensation by filing a claim with their own insurer, by filing a claim with the at-fault driver's insurer, or by filing a lawsuit against the at-fault driver.
+In such cases, the at-fault driver's insurance will cover the bulk of the damages.
+Injured victims of Oklahoma car crashes can seek compensation by filing a claim with their own insurer, by filing a claim with the at-fault driver's insurer, and/or by filing a lawsuit against the at-fault driver.
+If you have been injured in a car accident, and you were not at fault, you may qualify for compensation.
+Working with an Oklahoma car accident attorney may be the right next step to take.

 How Much Insurance Do You Need?